kaushaljalan/kaushaljalan/README.md

    <img align="right" src="https://media1.tenor.com/images/5eb5f52888234b0329eba8f08a857af1/tenor.gif?itemid=18667654"/>

 I'm a pre-final Student of **Computer Science & Engineering [@BMSCE](https://www.bmsce.ac.in)** in Bangalore.
 I can work as a **Javascript Developer**.
-I love to solve problems and have deep interest in Competitive Programming.
+I love to solve problems and have deep interest in **Competitive Programming**.
 I'm a passionate coder who desires to learn and explore technical, analytical and problem-solving skills and has an interest in solving various algorithmic and mathematical related problems.

 ### Talking about Personal Stuffs: